The Link Between Orthodontics and Sleep Apnea Treatment

 Bring Your Questions

 Wondering how orthodontics fits into sleep apnea treatment?
-Dr. Lee and Dr. Mullen are happy to explain everything.
+Dr. Lee and Dr. Mullen are happy to walk you through it.

 Explore Your Treatment Options

-If orthodontic care is the right approach, the team will walk you through your best options.
+If orthodontic care is the right fit, the team will go over your best options with you.

 Better sleep starts with taking that first step, and you don’t have to figure it out alone.
-Dr. Lee, Dr. Mullen, and the team at Ventura County Orthodontics are here to answer your questions, explore your options, and help you move toward a solution that fits your needs!
+Dr. Lee, Dr. Mullen, and the team at Ventura County Orthodontics are ready to answer your questions and help you find a solution that works for you.

 Sleep Tight, Ventura County

 Good sleep shouldn’t be a guessing game.
-If sleep apnea has been keeping you up at night, Dr. Lee and Dr. Mullen at Ventura County Orthodontics are here to help you explore solutions that go beyond a CPAP machine.
-With offices in Oxnard and Santa Paula, expert care is right around the corner.
-Schedule your complimentary consultation—because great sleep (and even better days) start with the right care!
+If sleep apnea has been keeping you up at night, Dr. Lee and Dr. Mullen at Ventura County Orthodontics can help you explore solutions that go beyond a CPAP machine.
+With offices in Oxnard and Santa Paula, getting the right care is more convenient than you might think.
+Schedule your complimentary consultation and take the first step toward better nights and better days.